pbarnabic/flaude/README.md

 ## Purpose

 Flaude is meant to be a substitute for Claude's UI.
-The key difference: it uses your Anthropic API Key to make all requests, enabling you to only pay for what you use.
+The key difference: it uses your Anthropic API Key to make all requests, enabling you to avoid the UI's usage limits.

 Flaude is open sourced and client-side only.
 All conversations, preferences and other data is encrypted using your chosen password and stored in your browser used IndexedDB.